czimg/langchain4j-demo/README.md

 Description:

 A simple implementation of the LangChain4j AIService, which is prompted to give information about the pdf file located in the resources/documents folder.
-To communicate with the AIService, you can use the provided chat app OR directly using through the endpoint.
+To communicate with the AIService, you can use the provided chat app OR directly through the endpoint.

 Used tech:
 - LLM: Ollama with Llama2 OR Mistral model